Graduate Student Life & Support Networks

 The Big Red Barn, Cornell’s Graduate & Professional Student Center, is a place to eat, socialize and meet other graduate students.
 You can reserve space there at no cost for professional or social activities.

 Student Organizations and Clubs: Get out of the lab periodically!
-Take advantage of the numerous graduate student organizations on campus.
+The GGD Graduate Student Association organizes a number of social events for GGD students throughout the year.
+You should also take advantage of the numerous other graduate student organizations on campus.
 A complete list is found on the Student Organizations website http://orgsync.rso.cornell.edu/.

 Another way to meet people, relax and possibly get fit all at the same time are through sports; there are many sports activities available on campus and a list of intramural sports can be found on the Cornell Recreational Services website.
 There are also many running and biking clubs.